jaypideveloper/Carrix-Global-Procurement-Hub-Example/README.md

 | **Data Model & SQL** | Relational schema (13 tables) and the PostgreSQL behind each metric, with live result previews.
 Exports `01_schema.sql`, `02_seed.sql`, `03_analytics_queries.sql` and `purchase_lines.csv`. |

 # Conclusion
-The Global Procurement Operations Hub is a centralized experience layer designed to make IFS easier to use and act on—not replace it.
+The Global Procurement Operations Hub is a centralized experience layer designed to make IFS easier to use and act on, but not replace it.
 It provides a guided intake process across departments, proactive alerts for category managers, and accessible spend analysis across locations.
 The Hub brings requests, suppliers, contracts, purchasing activity, and operational context together so users can identify the correct workflow, determine when Procurement should be involved, and turn fragmented records into actionable work.

 I defined the business problem, product requirements, application scope, and user experience before structuring the prototype in Unity and C#.
 I used coding agents to accelerate selected implementation tasks while supplying the requirements and constraints, reviewing and modifying generated code, testing behavior, debugging integration issues, and retaining responsibility for every final technical and product decision.